B. Chance Saltzman: Early Air Force career

-Multi-Domain Command and Control
+Multi-domain command and control

-In September 2016, General David L. Goldfein outlined his three priorities as chief of staff of the United States Air Force, among them is advancing multi-domain, multi-functional command and control.
+In September 2016, General David L. Goldfein outlined his three priorities as chief of staff of the United States Air Force.
+Among them was advancing multi-domain, multi-functional command and control.
 Saltzman, who was then director of future operations at the Air Force headquarters, was handpicked by Goldfein to lead the multi-domain command and control (MDC2) effort.
-He served as director of Air Force Strategic Initiatives Group, running the service’s yearlong study of MDC2.
-For his work on MCD2, he has been called as the "father of multi-domain operations", which is now known in the United States Department of Defense as Joint All-Domain Command and Control.
+He served as director of Air Force Strategic Integration Group, running the service’s yearlong study of MDC2.
+For his work on MDC2, he has been called as the "father of multi-domain operations", which is now known in the United States Department of Defense as joint all-domain command and control.

 After his stint at the Pentagon, Saltzman was chosen by Lieutenant General Joseph T. Guastella, commander of the U.S. Air Forces Central Command (AFCENT), as his deputy commander.
-He is the first AFCENT deputy commander to have come from a non-flying background.
+He is the first AFCENT deputy commander to come from a non-flying background.

-Space Force
+Transfer to the Space Force

-The United States Space Force was established while Saltzman at AFCENT as deputy commander.
+The United States Space Force was established while Saltzman was at AFCENT as deputy commander.
 By July 2020, after his tour in Southwest Asia, he went back to the Pentagon to serve as acting director of staff of the United States Space Force, a post held by retiring Major General Clinton Crosier.
 He held this position until he was among the four Air Force major generals selected for promotion to lieutenant general and transfer to the Space Force.